dongjs/dongjs.github.io/_poems/quiet-storm.md

 what could never have but been.
 Finally, I hear and feel acceptance,

-based on the lies of society.
+based on the lies of society
-And in that last string---
+at its last strings.
-a final heard and felt acceptance,
+A final heard and felt acceptance,
 a parting with the fabric of what these men held

-in that last string so
+in that last string---
-close yet let go of.
+so close yet let go of.
 Parting the fabric of what these men held
 to gain what they feel they needed,